docs.rodeo

 }

 Next, we center the image to make it look better.
-We could use the same margin: 0 auto trick as we did for the body.
-But there are differences that require an additional setting to make the CSS work.
+We can use the same margin: 0 auto trick as we did for the body, but there are differences that require an additional setting to make the CSS work.

 Conclusion